microsoft/ivy/doc/proving.md

 `t`".
 Every type has at least one element in it.
 This judgement gives a name to such an element.

-Similarly, we can introduce functions:
+Similarly, we can introduce new function symbolss:

     function f(X:t) : t